Austin FC: First seasons

 Based on their 2022 finish, Austin FC qualified for the 2023 CONCACAF Champions League, their first continental competition.
 They played Violette AC from Haiti and lost 3–2 on aggregate.
 In May 2023, Austin FC ended their 2023 U.S. Open Cup run with a 2–0 loss to the Chicago Fire at home.
 Austin FC also competed in their first regional competition at the 2023 Leagues Cup and lost their first game 3-1 against Mazatlán.
 They later lost to FC Juárez 3-1, failing to advance to the round of 16.

 After failing to qualify for the 2023 MLS Cup Playoffs, Austin FC announced some changes to the front office.
 On October 8, 2023, Rodolfo Borrell announced that both Sean Rubio and Manuel Junco were no longer with Austin FC and Borrell would be overseeing scouting and player personnel, which he started by hiring five new scouts to be located in Europe and South America.
 Borrell also announced that Josh Wolff would remain on as the Austin FC coach despite the disappointing 2023 results.
 On October 6, 2024, Austin FC announced that Josh Wolff had been released from his head coach position after the team failed to make the playoffs for the second year in a row.

 In preparation for the 2025 season, Austin FC announced the hiring of Nico Estévez as the new head coach.
 Estévez joined the team after the November 2024 FIFA window.
 In Estévez's first season, Austin advanced to the 2025 U.S. Open Cup final, the first tournament final in club history.
 The club hosted the final at Q2 Stadium and lost 1–2 to Nashville SC; Austin's lone goal was scored by Uzuni at the close of the first half.
+Austin qualified for the first round of the 2025 MLS Cup playoffs, being matched against LAFC.
+Austin FC was eliminated after losing both round one playoff games, ending their 2026 season.

+Austin started the 2026 with multiple starters injured, but had worked to fill the losses with signings of five new players, in an effort to strengthen their 2025 final standings.
+After 14 matches, Austin was in 13th in the Western Conference.
+Due to their poor showing, including being eliminated from the U.S. Open Cup by USL side Louisville City FC, both Rodolfo Borrell and Nico Estévez were released one game before the 60 day FIFA World Cup break.

+On June 8, 2026, Austin FC announced Jim Curtin as the club's next head coach following the 2026 season.